mapbender/mapbender-documentation/en/functions/basic/map.rst

 * **Start Extent:** Map extent that is visible at application launch.
 Defined by BBOX parameters.
 * **Scales (csv):** a csv scale list.
 These scales will be supported in your application if you zoom (e.g. via mouse wheel)
 * **Max. resolution:** Only auto is supported.
 So please do not change.
 Defines the resulution of the map.
-* **OL image path:** OpenLayers image path, at which the images are saved (bundles/mapbendercore/mapquery/lib/openlayers/img).
 * **Other SRS:** Other spatial reference systems.
 Two SRS definitions are supported: EPSG: CODE or EPSG:CODE|MY SRS TITLE.